Militia Templi: Symbol and habit

 The symbol of the Militiae Templi is a red eight-pointed ("octagonal") cross, symbol of the Eight Beatitudes of the Gospel, while the symbol is a white flag with red octagonal cross.
 The cross is not to be confused with that of the medieval Knights Hospitaller, which is known as the Maltese Cross.
 The habit of the Professed Knights is white and consists of a tunic, a scapular with cowl and the octagonal red cross on the chest, and a mantle with the same cross on the left shoulder.
 Ladies wear a white mantle and a white veil with a donat's cross (without the top section).
 Chaplains are dressed with a white Mozzetta with red edge, red buttons and an octagonal red cross on the left front part.
 The Oblati (Knights and Ladies of Devotion) have a gray mantle with the red octagonal cross on the left shoulder.

 Spread in the world

-The Militia Templi through Preceptories or Magistral Legations, is currently present in the following countries: Italy, Australia, Austria, Canada, Germany, Switzerland, United Kingdom, Ireland, Poland, Romania, Spain, United States of America, Puerto Rico, and Hungary.
+The Militia Templi through Preceptories or Magistral Legations, is currently present in the following countries: Italy, United Kingdom, Ireland, Spain, United States of America, Puerto Rico, and Hungary.

 The current Grand Master, successor of the founder, is dom.
 Andrea Conti, elected in March 2025.